Chapter 4 - Accessory Off-Street Parking and Loading Regulations

 In all districts, as indicated, required loading berths may be provided in facilities designed to serve jointly two or more adjoining buildings or zoning lots within a single block, provided that:

-(a) the number of berths in such joint facilities shall be not less than that required for the total combined floor area of such buildings or zoning lots as set forth in Sections 44-52 (Required Accessory Off-street Loading Berths), 44-53 (Special Provisions for a Single Zoning Lot With Uses Subject to Different Loading Requirements) and 44-54 (Wholesale, Manufacturing or Storage Uses Combined With Other Uses);
+1. the number of berths in such joint facilities shall be not less than that required for the total combined floor area of such buildings or zoning lots as set forth in Section 44-52 (Required Accessory Off-street Loading Berths);

 M1 M2 M3